JuliaQUBO/ToQUBO.jl/benchmarks/qoblib/reports/network_pilot.md

 ## Follow-Up

 The pilot found a major coefficient-scaling gap: ToQUBO's generated network QUBO coefficient range remains about eight orders of magnitude larger than the pinned QOBLIB QS metrics row even under the QOBLIB-style symmetrized convention.
-The source transcription and incumbent feasibility checks pass, so this PR keeps the reproducible network pilot and tracks penalty-scaling investigation in https://github.com/JuliaQUBO/ToQUBO.jl/issues/160 before expanding the network benchmark class.
+The source transcription and incumbent feasibility checks pass, and the local QOBLIB converter reproduces the pinned QS metrics row with Qiskit's default uniform penalty of 1000001.0.
+This points to a penalty-policy difference rather than a bad QOBLIB conversion; issue https://github.com/JuliaQUBO/ToQUBO.jl/issues/160 tracks a benchmark-compatible penalty policy before expanding the network benchmark class.